MileHacker Logo

 Taxi Transfers LPA

 Taxis are outside arrivals.
-To central Las Palmas (Santa Catalina or Vegueta) costs approx. €25-€35.
+To the central area Las Palmas (Santa Catalina or Vegueta) costs approx. €25-€35.
 Confirm price or meter operation.

 Car Rental / Private